Federal Aviation Administration (FAA), DOT.

 Section 25.562 requires that dynamic tests be conducted for each seat type installed in the airplane.
 In particular, the regulation requires that persons not suffer serious head injury under the conditions specified in the tests and that a Head Injury Criterion (HIC) measurement of not more than 1000 units be recorded, should the head contact the cabin interior.
 While the test conditions described in this section are specific, it is the intent of the requirement that an adequate level of head injury protection be provided for crash severity up to and including that specified.

 Section 25.562, including HIC, is part of the certification basis of some of the airplanes covered by these special conditions.
-While § 25.562 is not part of the certification basis of other airplanes covered by these special conditions, some applicants elected to comply with portions of § 25.562—not including §§ 25.562(c)(5) and (c)(6) which specify protection from femur injury and the HIC (this is summarized in table 1).
+While § 25.562 is not part of the certification basis of other airplanes covered by these special conditions, some applicants elected to comply with Start Printed Page 29038portions of § 25.562—not including §§ 25.562(c)(5) and (c)(6) which specify protection from femur injury and the HIC (this is summarized in table 1).
 Therefore, on those airplanes, the seat installations with AAIR are not required to meet the requirement of § 25.562 that HIC of less than 1000 be demonstrated for occupants of seats incorporating the AAIR.
 Although HIC may not be part of the certification basis for some of the covered airplanes, references to HIC are included in these special conditions for consistency with other projects that do require compliance with HIC.